 Illustration 5: Screenshot of the output message from the example Magento "brute force" script

-With the verified credentials, the attacker might now be able to access the administration area and start to compromise the site in several ways, based on the administration rights of the user account they have obtained.
+With the verified credentials, the attacker might now be able to access the administration area and start to compromise the site in several ways based on the administration rights of the account they've obtained.
 Depending on the motivations of the attacker, this could be anything from simply gathering details on users to more destructive actions such as defacing the site or removing content.
 However, the goal for many attackers will be to obtain payment card information.

 In this scenario, the attacker is constrained by the functionality of the Magento CMS and therefore can only change what the CMS allows - only HTML pages can be created and the attacker has no access to the underlying server file system.
 This is however a real world attack and one that is seen implemented across literally hundreds of merchant sites around the world.
 Foregenix along with other forensic investigators have been seeing this style of attack for about two years now.